People

 What's in a Name?

 CVE is an open-source, multiplatform system for building low-cost collaborative virtual environments.
+Its primary support and development is taking place at the University of Idaho Department of Computer Science.
 CVE started life at New Mexico State University with support from NSF grant 0402572.

 • Virtual Departments

-We would be delighted to build with you, or help you build, virtual editions of your academic or organizational units.
+We want to enable you to build virtual editions of your academic or organizational units.
 The CVE distributions so far include the NMSU CS department within Science Hall and the University of Idaho CS Department in the Janssen Engineering Building.

-The Facilities Office at most colleges and universities have CAD data files with more accurate representations of buildings such as NMSU's Science Hall which help a Lot if you can get them.
-However, they are often not public for security reasons.
-CVE let's you do a virtual CS department with less, starting from floor plans.
-Often you do not need to model the entire building, for example, at NMSU we are mainly interested in the 1st Floor, while at Idaho we needed portions of every storey in the building.
+The Facilities Office at most colleges and universities have CAD data files with more accurate representations of buildings.
+These help a Lot if you can get them, however, they are often not public for security reasons.
+CVE enables you to do a virtual CS department with less, starting from floor plans.
+Often you do not need to model the entire building.
+For example, at NMSU we are mainly interested in the 1st Floor, while at Idaho we needed portions of every storey in the building.

-• CVE CVS Source Distribution CVE is free to everyone, under the GPL.
+CVE is free to everyone, under the GPL.
 Help yourself to the public distributions, which are not claimed to be finished or polished.
-To be a CVE developer/contributer, follow these instructions:
+To download and run CVE, follow these instructions:

 What's in a Name?